davidfurlong87/Java-Projects/README.md

 ## Java Persistence API Project
 This project involves creating Data Access Objects (DAOs) and annotating data models to persist data in a SQL database.

+## JSP Servlets
+A fun project using Java servlets in a DAO pattern.
+The goal was to separate the user interface from the business-logic layer of the app.

 ## Logging
 A basic example of logging in Java.